abccastro/Heart-Disease-Prediction/README.md

 # Heart Disease Prediction

 This program has used logistic regression, decision tree classifier and artificial intelligence algorithms with cross-validation to develop and train the models that could estimate the likelihood of heart disease based on important indicators associated with the condition.
-The model was then evaluated for its accuracy, precision, recall and auc scores.
-The model with highest scores in evaluation metrics is the one incorporated in the application to predict heart disease.
+The models are then evaluated for its accuracy, precision, recall and auc scores.
+Logistic Model, which exhibits the highest scores in evaluation metrics, is selected for integration into the application for predicting heart disease.

 - Sex (Male or Female)
 - Age Category